mui/mui-x/docs/data/data-grid/prompt/prompt.md

 ## Integration with MUI's API

-To integrate with MUI's API, you will need an API key.
+To integrate with MUI's API, an API key would be needed.
-As the key cannot be exposed to the client, you need a small proxy server that will receive prompt processing reuqests, add the `x-api-key` header and pass the request further to the MUI's API.
+As the key cannot be exposed to the client, a small proxy server could be used that would receive prompt processing requests, add the `x-api-key` header, and pass the request further to the MUI's API.

 This is an example of a Fastify proxy for the prompt requests